LiamSwarbrick/Projects/README.md

 <img src="files/astro0gameplay.gif" alt="Astro0 platformer gif" width="75%">

-The Godot engine founder Ariel Manzur emailed me asking if I'd like to see a build on the switch, I quickly added gamepad and touch screen controls and was overjoyed to see it running, since the Switch was quite new and I'd never even seen one in person at that point, The touch-screen controls were janky on there since it was untested.
+The Godot engine founder Ariel Manzur emailed me asking if I'd like to see a build on the switch, I quickly added gamepad and touch screen controls and was overjoyed to see it running since the Switch felt so new, I don't recall even seeing one in person at that point, The touch-screen controls were janky on there since I of course couldn't test it before sending a build over.

 <img src="files/Astro0onSwitch.png" alt="Astro0 on Nintendo Switch" width="75%">